HPetch/DES203-Group-15/README.md

 6. Load the project, and **hooray**!
 You are now set up for version control.

 ## The Wiki
-Please see the [Wiki](https://github.com/HPetch/DES203-Group-15/wiki) tab for more functionality with GitHub and troubleshooting steps regarding how to use it, and its inbuilt bug tracking tool, GitHub Issues!
+Please see the [Wiki](https://github.com/HPetch/DES203-Group-15/wiki) tab for more functionality with GitHub and troubleshooting steps regarding how to use it!